psecio/websecio/_posts/2013/08/2013-08-01__Security-Standard-XACML.md

 this common language.
 I'm not going to get into the same depth they do in the spec, but here's some of the most common terms and their meanings:

-- **Resource**: The thing being acessed, be it a URL or an actual document.
+- **Resource**: The thing being accessed, be it a URL or an actual document.
 XACML is flexible enough to cover both.
 Resources can have a set of attributes attached to them to help with the matching.
 - **Policy**: The policies are the heart of the XACML structure.
 They provide the rules that govern the permit or denial of the request for the Resource